vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 pain in some way, and reflects that I have not yet fully recovered to the point where I can stretch on the diet and exercise front.
-Some caution is still warranted, such as keeping wheat consumption low, skipping push-ups, and not overexerting on the other exercises.
+Some caution is still warranted, such as keeping wheat consumption low, staying under my limit for push-ups, and not overexerting on the other exercises.

+Later in the day, I did my first round of strength exercises since the abdominal pain, doing a normal amount except push-ups, where I did slightly fewer than my limit.
+See the [2024 exercise tracker](2024-exercise-tracker.md) for more information.

 ## Thermal comfort